Azure-Samples/azure-spring-boot-samples/eventgrid/spring-cloud-azure-starter-eventgrid/spring-cloud-azure-sample-eventgrid/README.md

 - java
 products:
 - event-grid
-name: Use EventGrid to send EventGridEvent and use Service Bus Queue as Event Handlers to receive in a Spring Boot application.
+name: Use EventGrid to send EventGridEvent and use Service Bus Queue as Event Handler to receive in a Spring Boot application.
-description: This sample demonstrates how to use EventGrid to send EventGridEvent and use Service Bus Queue as Event Handlers to receive in a Spring Boot application.
+description: This sample demonstrates how to use EventGrid to send EventGridEvent and use Service Bus Queue as Event Handler to receive in a Spring Boot application.
 ---

-# Use EventGrid to send EventGridEvent and use Service Bus Queue as Event Handlers to receive in a Spring Boot application
+# Use EventGrid to send EventGridEvent and use Service Bus Queue as Event Handler to receive in a Spring Boot application

-This sample demonstrates how to use EventGrid to send EventGridEvent to a topic and use Service Bus Queue as Event Handlers to receive.
+This sample demonstrates how to use EventGrid to send EventGridEvent to a topic and use Service Bus Queue as Event Handler to receive.

 ## What You Will Build
-You will build an application with EventGrid to send EventGridEvent to a topic and use Service Bus Queue as Event Handlers to receive.
+You will build an application with EventGrid to send EventGridEvent to a topic and use Service Bus Queue as Event Handler to receive.

 ## What You Need